What is Osgood-Schlatter disease?

 What is the treatment for Osgood-Schlatter disease?

-The symptomatic treatment includes rest, cold compresses, use of non-steroidal anti-inflammatory drugs and sub-pica knee straps that help distribute the load on the entire knee.
+Symptomatic treatment includes rest, cold compresses, non-steroidal anti-inflammatory drugs (NSAIDs), and sub-patellar knee straps to reduce localized stress.

 Can we inject steroids or surgically treat Osgood-Schlatter?